hippie68/sfo/README.md

 Known issues:
 - Overwriting PKG files directly may result in a broken PKG.
 Writing the original values will restore the PKG.

+Compiling sfo.c:
+sfo.c is faster than the sfo Bash script, but currently only supports reading.
+It is compatible with the fw script (https://github.com/hippie68/fw), making the output faster.
+To compile, just enter

+    make sfo

+Windows binaries are available in the Release section: https://github.com/hippie68/sfo/releases.